- Marshall Lake Trailhead to Interstate 40

 - Current weather forecast

-There are no reliable water sources on this passage.
-Water can sometimes be found in Walnut Canyon and there is water in the city of Flagstaff and in Walnut Canyon National Monument.
+There are reliable water sources on this passage at the two wildlife water tanks.
+There is water in the city of Flagstaff and in Walnut Canyon National Monument.
+Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.

 - All water along this passage should be purified prior to use.